libre-money-projects/Geconomicus/README.md

     $ ./build.sh
 ```

-The rules are generated in the `rst/build/html` folder.
+The Ğeconomicus HTML web pages are generated in the `rst/build/html` folder.

 ## ICC profile